leahuynh01/Customer-Churn-Prediction-Bank-/README.md

-# Customer Churn Prediction for Bank
+# Customer Churn Prediction for a Bank
 ## Business Problem
-Customer churn is a critical issue for Bank, leading to revenue loss, low customer engagement and increased acquisition costs.
+Customer churn is a critical issue for Banks, leading to revenue loss, low customer engagement and increased acquisition costs.
 This project aims to predict customer churn by identifying key factors influencing retention and enabling businesses to take proactive measures.

 ## Business Questions
 - Which customers are most likely to churn?